 However, the AMA once again fiercely opposed any plan for a national health system, causing FDR to drop the health insurance portion of the bill.
-The resulting Social Security Act of 1935 created a system of “old-age” benefits and allowed states to create provisions for people who were either unemployed or disabled (or both).
+The resulting Social Security Act of 1935 created the first real system of its kind to provide public support for the retired and elderly.
+It also allowed states to develop provisions for people who were either unemployed or disabled (or both).

 While this was an improvement for many, it left out vulnerable groups of people: retirees, those who are unemployed, those unable to work due to a disability, and those who had an employer that did not offer health insurance.
 In an effort to not alienate at-risk citizens, some government officials felt it was important to keep pushing for a national healthcare system.

 The Wagner-Murray-Dingell Bill was introduced in 1943, proposing universal health care funded through a payroll tax.
-If the history of healthcare thus far could be a lesson for anyone, the bill was faced with intense opposition and eventually drowned in committee.
+If the history of healthcare thus far could be a lesson for anyone, the bill faced intense opposition and eventually was drowned in committee.